 Debt negotiation is the process of partially reducing or in some cases, entirely wiping your current debt.
 Sounds good doesn’t it, and it is!
 So how does debt negotiation work?

 It’s easy for debts to spiral out of control.
 It can happen to anyone.
 From losing your job, to an unexpected car breakdown, to unplanned dental bills, through to divorce.
-Debt fills up fast until you feel like you’re drowning, but the Australian Lending Centre are here to pull you out of the water with debt negotiation.
+Debt fills up fast until you feel like you’re drowning, but our fully trained and caring debt negotiation specialists can help you get back in control.

 Negotiating your debt takes a lot of compromise from your creditors.
 Some creditors will be unwilling to budge on your debt and will not be open for any negotiation, whereas others might be willing to settle for a lower repayment amount for the sake of receiving money and clearing your name from their books.
 Others might only be willing to change the terms of your debt, effectively a refinance agreement.